joaomirandasa/headless2FA/README.md

 });

 /*
 Waiting all TotalJS configurations be ready
 */
 ON('ready', function() {

 	/*
 	Funciton to askToken from user
 	*/
 	function askToken(questionText) {
 		console.log("[Token] - Asking token from user input");
 	  	return new Promise((resolve, reject) => {
-	    	rl.question("\nWhat is the token received over SMS?", (input) => {
+	    	rl.question("\nWhat is the token received?", (input) => {
 	    		rl.close();
 	    		resolve(input);
 	    	});